Cedarville University Student Works With Optimus Prosthetics For Capstone Project

 The senior mechanical engineers working on this project include Kenneth Coppens of Orrstown, Pa.; Tad McKanna of Bowling Green, Ohio; Joshua Wells of Toledo, Ohio; and Isaac Wheeler of Newark, Ohio.
 They are being guided by faculty advisors Tim Norman, distinguished professor of mechanical and biomedical engineering, and Jay Kinsinger, associate professor of mechanical and biomedical engineering.

-The primary goal of the project is to develop a process that allows prosthetists to create customs liners for amputees that is more efficient than the current custom liner manufacturing process.
+The primary goal of the project is to develop a process that allows prosthetists to create custom liners for amputees that is more efficient than the current custom liner manufacturing process.
 They plan to complete their project by April.

 While most amputees can be fitted with a standard prosthetic liner for their residual limb, those with irregular limb shapes require a custom liner to reduce the load on the residual limb.
 That allows for longer wear because it prevents irritation from the air bubbles and chaffing caused by putting a standard liner on an irregular amputation.